 - Don’t drive on a beach after a storm and be cautious during the winter months.
 When high swell and tides break on the beach, it softens the sand making it like quick sand for your car.
 Summer is the best time for beach driving, the beach has had time to settle and compact making the sand firmer to drive along.’

-My main take aways: Be aware of your surroundings when driving in Australia on the beach.
+My main tip about how to drive on a beach: Be aware of your surroundings when driving in Australia on the beach.
 You need to be aware of the sand in front of you, the tide times and the weather.
 You are likely to make some mistakes when driving on sand, but learn from them so you can avoid making them again!
 Driving in Australia means keeping an eye on the weather here as it can quickly turn extreme, so check beach weather conditions before you leave even if it looks like it’s going to be a clear, sunny day!

 Nina from West Australian Explorer shares her top tips for beach driving in Australia:

 ‘If you do plan to go beach driving, chances are that you’ll probably get bogged.
 That’s all part of the fun, right?
-To avert any major disasters though, being prepared with the essential recovery gear is an absolute must.
+To avert any major disasters though, being prepared with the essential recovery gear and the right beach driving equipment is an absolute must.
 This ensures that you can get unstuck on your own and avoid becoming someone else’s liability.

 Another essential item is the MaxTrax or other recovery tracks.
 Many regular beach drivers swear by them because they’re so easy to use.
 Simply use the Maxx Trax to dig out some sand in front of the tyres lay it under the wheel and you should be able to drive out without too many complications in most situations.’